nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 Reading with the dax client will now get the data from the DynamoDB client once saving it to the cache layer.
 All consecutive read operations will then be handled by the cache layer greatly accelerating reading speed and preventing request throttling in the underprovisioned dynamodb table.
-\
-&nbsp;

 ## 10. Conclusion

 In a world where data is getting more and more important and the many databases we today know to save all kinds of data in different formats.
-AWS Dynamodb has found a good spot in the niche of NoSQL databases to play out its advantages and offer a good possibility to store data in a reliable, secure and very cost-effective manner.
+AWS Dynamodb has found a good spot in the niche of NoSQL databases to play out its advantages to store data in a reliable, secure and very cost-effective manner.

-It abstracts complex business logic for sharding, saving data, automatic failover and data backup in a very easy to use Software-Development-Kit for developers.
+Its very complex business logic for sharding, saving data, automatic failover and data backup is abstracted in a very easy to use Software-Development-Kit.

-It offers a high percentage of availability () as documented in the Aws service Level Agreements[^36]  while still being very cost-effective.
+It offers a high percentage of availability (99.999%) as documented in the Aws service Level Agreements[^36]  while still being very cost-effective.

 It certainly does not fit all use cases and will never conquer the world of other SQL based databases.
+But we discovered a lot of advantages by an in depth look at the different operations and features offered to developers and customers.

+We examined how to create tables and how to provision the needed capacity in different modes as well as the advantages and disadvantages for using them in different use cases.

+We showed how to read and write data with the Dynamodb SDK as well as the easier to use DynamoDB Document Client in small code examples.
+We tackled the more complex uses-cases covered by transactions and update streams until finally exploring the massive performance boost which is possible by using in-memory acceleration.

+So the conclusion is that AWS DynamoDB, even if it is just one of the hundred possibilities to choose from, is able to stand out from its competitors.

-But for the right use-case for example in a serverless stack and combined with other AWS Services like Lambda and SQS it is easy and fun to use.
+For the right use-case for example in a serverless stack and combined with other AWS Services like Lambda and SQS it is easy and fun to use.

 The authors of this document hope they could give the reader a good overview of the architecture, the features, some code examples to get started as well as some advantages and disadvantages to look out for when using this kind of database.

 ## 11. Bibliography

+Tables 1 - 8:   Amazon Web Services - Comparing the Use of Amazon DynamoDB and Apache HBase for NoSQL

 [^1]:
      Dynamo: Amazon’s Highly Available Key-value Store